8 Ways to Make It Easy for Peer-to-Peer Fundraisers to Crush Their Goals

-This post is written by Audrey Phillips, a customer success manager at Classy.
+This post is written by Audrey Phillips, program manager at Classy.

-As a member of our customer success management team, I helped coordinate this year’s peer-to-peer employee campaign.
+As a Classy employee, I helped coordinate our past peer-to-peer employee campaign.
 I chat with our customers every day about fundraising best practices and was previously on the development team at a nonprofit, so this was a great opportunity to practice what I preach all day.
 Below, I share how I managed this campaign and motivated our staff to hit our goals.

 1. Be Thoughtful About Your Campaign Pages, Goals, and Timeline